To shear or not to shear. That's the question ladies with long locks sometimes ask themselves.

 Short hair can also be very dramatic looking.
 Think of those lacquered-slick and the combed back hair of those video vixens dressed in tight black dresses in the famous Robert Palmer 1985 music video, Addicted To Love.
 But only the most fashion-forward women can pull that look off, advises Hanlon.
 And age has nothing to do with it, he says, noting one of his clients in her 60s, with a strong sense of style, loves to slick her hair down and accessorize with red lips.

 If you're still sitting on the fence on whether you should go for the hair crop, consider this: the benefits of short hair goes beyond practicality and ease.

 "It's just looks uplifting and youthful," says Hanlon.

-Scroll through our slide show below for a few inspirational short hair cuts as seen this summer.
+Scroll through our slide show below for a few inspirational short hair cuts as seen this season.